AtlasPluto/Sklad---WebApp/README.md

 A web aplication immitating a storage room, made using mysql, flask and vue js.
-It si amde of 3 local hot servers communicating.
+It uses 3 localhost servers